-- have had systems in place to look out for unusual transactions or other signs that might indicate that its customers were at risk of fraud (among other things).
+- have been monitoring accounts and any payments made or received to counter various risks, including preventing fraud and scams; - have had systems in place to look out for unusual transactions or other signs that might indicate that its customers were at risk of fraud (among other things).
 This is particularly so given the increase in sophisticated fraud and scams in recent years, which firms are generally more familiar with than the average customer; - in some circumstances, irrespective of the payment channel used, have taken additional steps, or made additional checks, or provided additional warnings, before processing a payment (as in practice Revolut sometimes does); and - have been mindful of among other things common scam scenarios, how the fraudulent practices are evolving (including for example the common use of multistage fraud by scammers, including the use of payments to cryptocurrency accounts as a step to defraud consumers) and the different risks these can present to consumers, when deciding whether to intervene.

-While I'm required to take into account the matters set out at DISP 3.6.4R when deciding what is fair and reasonable, I'm satisfied that to comply with the regulatory requirements that were in place in January 2023, Revolut should in any event have taken these steps.
+Whilst I am required to take into account the matters set out at DISP 3.6.4R when deciding what is fair and reasonable, I am satisfied that to comply with the regulatory requirements that were in place in February 2023, Revolut should in any event have taken these steps.

-Should Revolut have recognised that Mr M was at risk of financial harm from fraud?
+Should Revolut have recognised that Mr B was at risk of financial harm from fraud?

-It isn't in dispute that Mr M has fallen victim to a cruel scam here, nor that he authorised the payments he made to his cryptocurrency wallet (from where that cryptocurrency was subsequently transferred to the scammer).
-The Financial Conduct Authority published a warning about C on 2 February 2023.
-And although there's no regulator warning about W (to my knowledge), from what Mr M has described about what happened and the text conversation and emails I've seen I'm satisfied that it's more likely than not that W was a scam company.
+It isn't in dispute that Mr B has fallen victim to a cruel scam here, nor that he authorised the payments he made by card to purchase cryptocurrency which he placed in a wallet (from where that cryptocurrency was subsequently transferred to the scammer).